 - They serve as the college’s institutional memory and illustrate its history, growth and development

-- We collect and preserve historical, legal, fiscal, administrative, promotional and permanently valuable records
+- We collect, digitize and preserve historical, legal, fiscal, administrative, promotional and permanently valuable records

-- We offer support and services for a College-wide records management program
+- We offer support and services for departments wishing to preserve and digitize their historical material

 Fanshawe College Archives collects materials internally from all departments within the college, alumni, and industry partners closely affiliated with Fanshawe.